Everything you need to know about ATEX regulations

-The area classification may include the following:
+The classification of the area may include the following:

 • information on flammable substances stored or handled